teddymarchildon/DukeStudy/README.md

 # DukeStudy
 Final Project for CS316

-A Social Study Tool for Duke Students
+A Social Study Tool for Duke Students based on Database Management